x

 Credit: Sky9

-On Tuesday, wildfire smoke coming from fires in Utah and California left a haze throughout the Denver metro area.
+FILE - On Tuesday, Oct.
+1, wildfire smoke coming from fires in Utah and California left a haze throughout the Denver metro area.

 Colorado is no stranger to poor air quality.
 Just this week, a haze blanketed the Denver skyline.
 Fires in Western states like Utah and California have been pushing smoke into the area.